 awaiting review

-Medical Mentions Book Reviews V
+Medical Mentions Book Review VII

-Book Review by Kevin Wolf Medical Mentions is a group of graphic works.
+Medical Mentions is a group of graphic works.
 The graphic works reviewed here are books whose primary topics are not medical, and yet they cover a medical topic with some depth at some point in the work.
 The rest of the work might be fictional or nonfictional, while the medical portion is often technical and five pages or more.
 The reviewer will usually neither recommend nor discourage reading the work, except when the rest of the work is deemed outstanding or terrible, respectively.
-Typically, six graphic works will be part of the review with one paragraph… Read More
+Typically, six graphic works will be part of the review with one paragraph for each.
+Prior Medical Mentions… Read More